sekuryti/zafl/README.md

 *Skip this step if you don't have IDA*

+*The default Zafl toolchain does not use IDA*

 Once you get a license from IDA, put your license key file in: ```$IDAROOT/```

 Then you must run IDA once in interactive mode and accept the licensing terms: